Wayne Rollings: Additional information

-Rollings set the world record for sit-ups when he performed 40,000 consecutive sit-ups over the course of 16 hours when assigned as the Marine Officer Instructor, Naval Reserve Officer Training Corps, University of South Carolina in April 1981.
+In July 1971, Rollings set the world record for sit-ups when he did 17,000 situps in seven hours and twenty-seven minutes.
+He later beat his own record with 40,000 consecutive sit-ups over the course of 16 hours when assigned as the Marine Officer Instructor, Naval Reserve Officer Training Corps, University of South Carolina in April 1981.
 He also participated in one of three combat parachute jumps conducted by Marines during the Vietnam War.